-Home building and remodeling projects done by the Do-It-Yourselfer is currently on the rise.
+Home building and remodeling projects done by the Do-It-Yourselfer such as plumbing and concreting is currently on the rise.
 Current economic conditions are a large contributing factor.
 In many cases homeowners think that they can save a lot of money if they do it themselves.
 They ask themselves how hard can it be after all and I will save a ton?

 With that saved money homeowners are hoping that they can get all the home they wished for.
 Unfortunately, homeowners often discover that they don’t get exactly what they wished for.
 Instead they fall short due to honest mistakes and lack of experience.